Luzifer/share/README.md

 ## Browser Support

-The web frontend uses babel to ensure the JavaScript is supported by [browsers with more than 0.25% market share excluding Internet Explorer 11 and Opera Mini](http://browserl.ist/?q=%3E0.25%25%2C+not+ie+11%2C+not+op_mini+all).
+The frontend can be used in all modern browsers.
+Internet Explorer is not supported.

 ## Setup / usage